 - While lying on your back, move both legs and put feet together and flat on the floor.
 With knees together, carefully bring down both legs to one side, rotating the torso until a stretching sensation is felt.
 Hold for a count of 30 and repeat on the other side.

-Always bear the following in mind when performing these stretching exercises:
+Always bear the following in mind when performing these stretches for seniors:

 - Breathe in deeply and exhale slowly during the entire stretch.